 The Nominal Defendant’s primary function in a legal claim is procedural, which means they are there to satisfy a legal process—for example, listing all the relevant parties and confirming the applicable Court for the case.

 Typically, they have a passive role, as they have no legal liability and, thus, are not involved in the litigation process.
-Instead, they give power to the Court to impose a legally binding resolution or order that affects the rights or interests of the absent party.
+Instead, they give the Court power to impose a legally binding resolution or order that affects the rights or interests of the absent party.

 Please know that the Nominal Defendant can have legal representation to protect their interests even though they have no liability.
 Furthermore, despite their lack of interest, their involvement could significantly impact everyone involved.